CaZual-T/CZT-Mod-Manager/README.md

 1.)
 Download mods on the nexus site using the "Mod Manager Download" button.
   - If the mod manager download button is missing, download the [czt extension](https://github.com/CaZual-T/CZT-Mod-Manager/tree/main/CZT_Extension) and use the manual download button.
     <img width="358" height="53" alt="image" src="https://github.com/user-attachments/assets/a8ebf771-2580-4554-97f2-9822576511bb" />

   - This will trigger CZT and the app will automatically handle install + saving mod info.
     <img width="577" height="203" alt="image" src="https://github.com/user-attachments/assets/af59b34a-9d04-41c7-9c8e-43cb5c425f07" />

 2.)
 Launch Game:
   - Click launch game in the main menu (left), or press CTRL+SHIFT+L.
+    - Start with mods
+    - Start without mods
+    - Cancel, Do not launch
     <img width="376" height="180" alt="image" src="https://github.com/user-attachments/assets/4c0d48ba-02da-4b06-8bf5-a2d341dbd5c1" />

 > [!NOTE]
 > - You only have to launch with CZT when you install new mods, or enable/disable mods using the toggle switches within CZT.
 > - If your mod list hasn't changed, then you dont have to launch with CZT every single time you play.
 > - CZT supports drag and drop on the main menus far right panel. (unless running as admin, view faq at the top)

 #
 # Updating Mods
 - Click the download arrow next to the mod in grid view.